faraazm/Bazaario/README.md

 Bazaario is a real-time worldwide marketplace for selling pre-owned items.
 Find listings within a kilometer radius.
 Create listings and upload up to 3 images.
 Sign in with Google or register with Email + Password.

 # [Demo](https://bazaario-1467c.firebaseapp.com/) 🚀
 Check it out [here](https://bazaario-1467c.firebaseapp.com/)!
-If you are too lazy registering an account, you can login with the user below 👇
+In case you are too lazy to register an account, I have a test account available for you! 👇

 Username: test@test.com\
 Password: Bazaario1234!